supabase-community/gotrue-kt/README.md

     println(updatedUser.updatedAt)
 } catch (exc: GoTrueHttpException) {
-    println("Oops, status: ${exc.status}, body:\n${exc.httpBody}")
+    // Exception is thrown on bad status (anything above 300) println("Oops, status: ${exc.status}, body:\n${exc.httpBody}")
 }
 ```

-If you are using supabase, the base URL will be `https://<your-project-id>.supabase.co/auth/v1`
+If you are using [supabase](https://supabase.io/), the base URL will be `https://<your-project-id>.supabase.co/auth/v1`

 ## Internal libs